 Both move beyond the numbers to offer their take on what church leaders should do but they also both deal responsibly with statistics.

-5 replies on “Superb practical tips about preaching: Communications professor Lori Carrell in Rev.”
+5 responses to “Superb practical tips about preaching: Communications professor Lori Carrell in Rev.”

 Perhaps it’s helpful to remember that Jesus Himself had a hard time getting through to people with his exposition of Scripture.